 3. Work with Perspective and Perspective

-Try different angles, experiment with the shooting point: take pictures from the front, from below, from the side.
-A person is used to seeing other people from his height, he almost never saw the soles of other people's shoes.
+Try different angles, experiment with the shooting point: take pictures from the front, below, and side.
+A person is used to seeing other people from his height; he rarely saw the soles of other people’s shoes.
 Use this!
 Moreover, rough shoes are in fashion now.

 4. Think Over the Composition

-Pay attention to lines and shapes in your surroundings, use them to create a cohesive composition.
-Stairs, building structures, prints and patterns can all serve as a great backdrop for a portrait if you successfully fit a person there.
+Pay attention to lines and shapes in your surroundings; use them to create a cohesive composition.
+Stairs, building structures, prints, and patterns can serve as an excellent backdrop for a portrait if you successfully fit a person there.

 5. Don’t Be Afraid to Shoot Half-Length Portraits

 A good half-length portrait can be taken at a wide-angle if you photograph a person from above.
 It will turn out to be quite a pleasant picture.